Magic Leap One AR headset is out now for $2,295, but only in six specific cities

+But we've finally tried it for the first time.
+And while it's a big step forward for augmented reality, it's not a leap.

 CNET visited Magic Leap's headquarters in Plantation, Florida, near Fort Lauderdale.
-We met CEO Rony Abovitz, toured the facility, and saw the company's factory for manufacturing its unique light field-based lens-displays.
+We met CEO Rony Abovitz and a dozen other executives, toured the facility, and saw the factory where it's manufacturing its unique light field-based lens-displays.
 And we wore the Magic Leap One, the first product made by a company that's had over $2 billion in funding.

-Read about our on-site visit and how Magic Leap came to be called one of tech's most secretive startups.
+In "Magic Leap is either brilliant or BS," we take a deep dive into how Magic Leap came to be called one of tech's most secretive startups.
+And Abovitz explains why job No. 1 for the startup is to "prove to everybody why we have a reason for being."

+We also got a chance to check out the 2012 comic book that inspired the Magic Leap One design.

-The Magic Leap One is a standalone device with its own wearable computer and head-mounted display.
-Here are the other details you need to know.
+The Magic Leap One is a standalone device with its own wearable computer and head-mounted display and is chasing the market for AR along with Microsoft, Apple and others.
+Here's what you need to know.

 Cost: $2,295 (but you may have to pay extra)